net-lisias-ksp/AtmosphereAutopilot/README.md

 # AtmosphereAutopilot /L Unofficial

 Plugin for Kerbal Space Program.

-Original author: Boris-Barboris.
 Unofficial Fork by Lisias.

-Contributors:

-* radistmorse (aka Morse on KSP forums) - Neo-GUI design and implementation.
-* CraigCottingham - Cruise flight and speed control GUI refactoring, coordinate input to waypoint mode.
-* Hotel26 - usability fixes for old-GUI Cruise flight waypoint control.

 ## In a Hurry